EYE JUGGLING

 5. Symbols define the parameters of and assign the meaning to the phenomenal world of objects and of images, i.e., that which symbols refer to is brought forth and created. e.g., what is it that constitutes a "rainbow"?

-C - VALUES (the underlying forces) - Values (what Clifford Geertz calls, a "model for" one's actions or "ethos") significantly contribute to the make-up and disposition of the specific symbols of a story.
-Or re-phrased, the symbols of a story are expressive of the underlying values of a story.
+C - VALUES ("teachings" or mi'yep) and PRINCIPLES: the BONES (the underlying forces) - Values - teachings (what Clifford Geertz calls, a "model for" one's actions or "ethos") significantly contribute to the make-up and disposition of the specific symbols of a story.
+A story is also given its very reality based upon more fundamental ontological principles, principles upon which "reality" is itself constructed and perpetuated.
+Or re-phrased, the symbols of a story are expressive of the underlying values, teachings and principles of a story, collectively known as the "bones" of a story.

-Values can be defines as learned, relatively enduring, emotionally charged, epistemologically grounded and represented, moral conceptualizations, that assist us in making judgments and in preparing us to act.
+Values - "teachings" mi'yep can be defines as learned, relatively enduring, emotionally charged, epistemologically grounded and represented, moral conceptualizations, that assist us in making judgments and in preparing us to act.

-3. Values are not necessarily consciously known by either the individual or the society.
+3. Values/teachings are not necessarily consciously known by either the individual or the society.

-4. Values enshrine and impart a society's concepts of the morally desirable.
-Values are the road maps that guide our choices in life.
+4. Values/teachings enshrine and impart a society's concepts of the morally desirable and ethically correct.
+Values and teachings are as road maps, laying out the territory and the bests paths to take, helping guide our choices in life.

-5. Values are inundated with emotional feelings and are held with strong conviction.
+5. Values/teachings are inundated with affective qualities - emotional feelings and are held with strong conviction.

-7. Any given value is based upon and expressed in terms of certain epistemological criteria.
+7. Any given value/teaching is based upon and expressed in terms of certain epistemological criteria.

-D - INTERPRETATION (engaging and travel a landscape)
+D - ENGAGED INTERPRETATION (engaging and travel a landscape to render it meaningful)

-Our goal is to interpret the values from the perspective of the other, and avoid the indiscriminate imposition of your own perspective on that which is "the other," to avoid being biased and ethnocentric.
+Our GOAL is to interpret the values from the perspective of others, and avoid the indiscriminate imposition of your own perspective on that which is "the other," to avoid being biased and ethnocentric.

 In seeking an appreciate of the perspective of the other, attempt to understand how the values were meaningful as originally constructed, i.e., seek the "cannons of construction," as well as how, though time and circumstances, subsequent interpretations, embellishments, and additions may have been layered onto the original values.
 Rendering these distinctions is particularly insightful when attempting to interpret values "closer to home," those associated with one's own cultural heritage.